 Otokomae are a young, Kyoto based company that have exploded in popularity throughout Japan, shaking up the traditional tofu market.

 Otokomae owner, who has affectionately become known as ‘Johnny’ says: “When I started my tofu business in Kyoto, I knew that I couldn’t compete with the so-called “shinise” or long-established tofu shops in Kyoto.
-I wanted to make a tofu that tasted different, and I successfully achieved the taste I wanted to produce after a lot of research and testing.
-I then thought that it would be a pity to sell this great tofu with general boring name.”
+I wanted to make tofu that tasted different, and I successfully achieved the taste I wanted to produce after a lot of research and testing.
+I then thought that it would be a pity to sell this great tofu with a general boring name.”

 The maverick nicknamed ‘Johnny’ came up with ‘Otokomae’, which generally translates as “cool” or “handsome guy” tofu.
 So what sets this tofu brand apart from the rest?